 VIG was one of the first European insurance groups to expand into the markets of the CEE region after the fall of the Iron Curtain in 1989.
 Step by step, the Group established itself in new markets and has become the number one in the region.
-Vienna Insurance Group places an emphasis on Central and Eastern Europe as its home market and pursues a long-term strategy in the markets where it is represented.
+Vienna Insurance Group places an emphasis on Central and Eastern Europe as its home market and pursues a long-term business strategy in the markets that is focused on sustainable profitability and continuous earnings growth.
 More than half of the total business volume and profit is generated in this region.